May 23 2008

 Wednesday morning at work Joan Guerin called to say a baby robin was hunched in the parking lot in front of a parked car.

-I had wondered if something was going on.
-Outside my window, two adult robins with worms in their mouths kept perching at various lookout spots and making a racket.
-I could tell their offspring were threatened but I couldn’t figure out where and why.
+Aha!
+Her call explained why two adult robins with worms in their mouths kept perching at various lookout spots outside my window and making a racket.
+I could tell they were upset about one of their offspring but I hadn’t figured out why.

 I gathered up a towel and followed Joan to the baby bird, pictured above.
 It had feathers but they had not grown in enough for him to fly.
 When I picked him up with the towel, he opened his beak but made no noise.
 He had been out in the cold for a while and was hungry and weak.